desigens/pending-server/README.md

-penging-server
+Pending server emulation tool
 ==============

-Pending server emulation with nodejs
+For developing and testing use.
+Works with nodejs.

+For example, you need to check your page work in sutuation when Google Analytics server is down and GA-counter's code blocks your javascript.